gcc profiler internals

 }

-And here we see -lgcov startup and shutdown code in constructor and destructor.
-Simple!
+start up and shutdown code in constructor and

 the actual bug

-Now if all the above has some sense to you then https://gcc.gnu.org/PR105282 should look less mysterious.
-There python managed to ICE gcc when program was optimised with training data available.
+Now if all the above has some sense to you then https://gcc.gnu.org/PR105282

-Let’s look at the minimised example:
+Let’s look at the minimized example:

 #include <stddef.h>